- Home

 - Burns

 Burns are injuries to the skin or deeper tissues caused by heat, chemicals, electricity, extreme cold, or radiation.
 They can range from mild to severe, depending on the source and duration of exposure.
-Connect with an AHPRA-accredited online doctor to manage boils symptoms within minutes from anywhere in Australia, 24/7.
+Connect with an AHPRA-accredited online doctor to manage burn symptoms from anywhere in Australia, 24/7.

 When to consult a doctor for burns?